jeffreyhwatson/sakura/README.md

 ## Interpretation

-Our intercept suggests that if the average March temperature in Kyoto is 0 degrees fahrenhiet, the mean peak bloom day will occur on the 189th day of the year.
+Our intercept suggests that if the average March temperature in Kyoto is 0 degrees fahrenheit, the mean peak bloom day will occur on the 189th day of the year.
 The fahrenheit (F) coefficient indicates that for every 1 degree rise in mean March temperature, on average the peak bloom day will occur 1.96 days earlier.
-Lastly, r-squared of .146 says that around 14% of the variance in peak bloom dates can be account for through the mean March temperature in Kyoto.
+Lastly, r-squared of .146 says that around 14% of the variance in peak bloom dates can be accounted for through the mean March temperature in Kyoto.

 ## Linear Regression Assumptions

-The model and data data were found to be mostly in line with the assumptions of linear regression.
+The model and data were found to be mostly inline with the assumptions of linear regression.
 The only assumption broken was the homoscadasticity of the residuals.

 ## Conclusion

-The data do indicate that the peak bloom day has been occuring earlier in the year over time and that this is correlated with a rise in mean temperatures for March in Kyoto.
-Our simple model suggests that for every 1 degree fahreheit rise in mean temperature for March, the peak bloom day will occur 1.96 days earlier on average.
+The data do indicate that the peak bloom day has been occurring earlier in the year over time and that this is correlated with a rise in mean temperatures for March in Kyoto.
+Our simple model suggests that for every 1 degree fahrenheit rise in mean temperature for March, the peak bloom day will occur 1.96 days earlier on average.
 We also find that mean March temperature accounts for about 15% of the variance in peak bloom day.

 ## Repo Structure
 ```